AlisonQuinter17/holbertonschool-csharp/0x09-csharp-linear_algebra/README.md

 **v × x = (0, -64, 124)** ✔️

 ### **9. Vector-scalar multiplication #2**
-Create a method that multiplies a vector and a scalar and returns the resulting vector.
+Method that multiplies a vector and a scalar and returns the resulting vector.

 - The vectors can be 2D or 3D
 - If any vector is not a 2D or 3D vector, return a vector containing -1